ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_xamarin_forms/how-to-2.md

 * CanExecute: A method that specifies whether the command can be invoked, often used to ensure the application state or user input is valid for command execution.
 * CanExecuteChanged: An event raised whenever the state affecting CanExecute changes.

-Below is a simple implementation of the ICommand interface in a new file, SimpleCommand.cs, saved under the ViewModels folder:
+Below is a simple implementation of the ICommand interface in a new file, `SimpleCommand.cs`, saved under the ViewModels folder:

 ```CS
 using System;